mascaldotfr/irccat/README.md

 Note that you can't still use nickserv by setting `identify_type` to `nickserv` or any other string.

+## Rejoin on kick

+In this fork, if the bot is kicked, it will rejoin automatically after 5 seconds.

 # irccat
 <a href="https://www.irccloud.com/invite?channel=%23irccat&amp;hostname=irc.irccloud.com&amp;port=6697&amp;ssl=1" target="_blank"><img src="https://img.shields.io/badge/IRC-%23irccat-1e72ff.svg?style=flat"  height="20"></a>